Is N-tier architecture still relevant in the public cloud?

 Option 2: Independent Virtual Hosts, no private subnet

-Some vendors provide individual hosts with no default private network (eg, Rackspace by default do not provision a private cloud network, even though the account holder can commission one).
+Some vendors provide individual hosts with no default private network (eg, Rackspace by default do not provision a private network, even though the account holder can commission one).
 For one server’s application to communicate with another server, it must do so via a shared multi-tenant network.

-This is not necessarily a bad thing – it helps form the risk profile because it reminds us that we are working from shared infrastructure, in someone else’s data centre(s) – something we may tend to overlook with the convenience of a private cloud network.
+This is not necessarily a bad thing – it helps form the risk profile because it reminds us that we are working from shared infrastructure, in someone else’s data centre(s) – something we may tend to overlook with the convenience of a private network.

 To mitigate the risk of data interception in transit, or man in the middle attacks, the deployment of VPNs, point-to-point encryption, or application-layer encryption (eg SSL/TLS) are all valid network strategies.
 Deploy as appropriate for your needs.